Lie, associative and commutative quasi-isomorphism: Homotopy complete operadic algebras

 and also $ \operatorname{Gr}^L_q \operatorname{Gr}_F^p\QQ A \cong (\P \circ \P^\antishriek)(q) \otimes_{\mathbb S_q} \operatorname{Gr}_F^p(A^{\otimes q}).$ But by the same argument as in the previous paragraph this is acyclic for $q \neq 1$ and isomorphic to $\operatorname{Gr}_F^p A$ when $q=1$, finishing the proof. \end{proof}

-\begin{defn} Let $V$ be a chain complex with two exhaustive filtrations $F$ and $G$.
-We say that $F$ and $G$ are \emph{commensurable} if the filtration on $\operatorname{Gr}^p_F(V)$ induced by $G$ is bounded below for all $p$, and the filtration on $\operatorname{Gr}^p_G(V)$ induced by $F$ is bounded below for all $p$. \end{defn}
+\begin{defn} Let $V$ be a chain complex with two filtrations $F$ and $G$.
+We say that $F$ and $G$ are \emph{commensurable} if for all homological degrees $k$ and for all $p$, there exists a $q$ such that $F^p V_k \supseteq G^q V_k$, and vice versa. \end{defn}